-Media service providers should refer to the 2009 Act for more details regarding the provisions of Part 3B.
+Media service providers should refer to the 2009 Act and the published Media Service Code and Rules for more details regarding the application of Part 3B.
 A failure to comply with the duties imposed or with the codes and rules made under Part 3B will constitute a "contravention" for the purposes of Part 8B of the 2009 Act and thereby may provide grounds for the imposition of an administrative financial sanction upon the relevant audiovisual media service provider.